 Artistic enclaves, stunning shores, unique histories and expansive wildlife escapes make Folkestone, Hythe & Romney Marsh in Kent well worth a visit - and with Kent's Heritage Coast being one of Lonely Planet's Top Regions to visit in 2022, there's never been a better time to explore.

 The south Kent coast has long protected the realm.
 Hythe, New Romney, Sandwich, Dover and Hastings united in the 11th-century as the original Cinque Ports.
 Henry VIII built diminutive Sandgate Castle in 1539.
 A chain of sturdy Martello Towers, stretching from Folkestone to Sussex, went up during the Napoleonic wars, while the planes, hangars and artefacts of Folkestone's Kent Battle of Britain Museum, and the heroic story re-told at the Battle of Britain Memorial speak eloquently of the aircrews that defended the skies.

-History is tangible too in Hythe Kent, from 10th century St Leonard's Church with its skull-packed ossuary, to the family-run stores and antiques shops all over town.
+History is tangible too in Hythe Kent, from 10th century St Leonard's Church with its skull-packed ossuary, to the family-run stores and antique shops all over town.
 While the Hythe Bay Seafood Restaurant can always be relied upon for just-caught fish and spectacular sea views.

 The Romney, Hythe and Dymchurch Railway offers a scenic, marsh-side, steam-powered puff from Hythe, through New Romney, to Dungeness.
 The Napoleonic-era Royal Military Canal stretches for 28 miles, with shorter towpath cycle and walking routes fanning out from Hythe.

 Nearby Port Lympne Hotel & Reserve and Howletts Wild Animal Park are alive with lions, tigers, gorillas and meerkats to provide a truly wild day out.
 You can even bed down (almost) beside the beasts through the array of short breaks opportunities.